MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfigurationDeviceStatus.md

 # New-MgDeviceManagementDeviceConfigurationDeviceStatus

 ## SYNOPSIS
-Create new navigation property to deviceStatuses for deviceManagement
+Create a new deviceConfigurationDeviceStatus object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaDeviceManagementDeviceConfigurationDeviceStatus](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementDeviceConfigurationDeviceStatus?view=graph-powershell-beta)

 ## SYNTAX